 Including pronouns, but this can be unreliable and switch between translations.
 E.g. https://finalfantasy.fandom.com/wiki/Quina_Quen

+6. Pronouns used in community wikis

+In a wiki page about a character, they may be referred to by a specific pronoun that might give you a clue.

 7. Gender of the voice actor

 If the voice actor is known, this might provide a clue to the gender, but may be quite unreliable.